clarmso/clarmso.github.io/_posts/2025/2025-09-15-software-laptop.md

 date: 2025-09-14
 ---

 Here's the software on my work computer.
 Nothing fancy or secret—anyone can download or subscribe to the software below.
-These tools help me develop and test software used by thousands of people.
+These tools help me work on [Firefox iOS](https://github.com/mozilla-mobile/firefox-ios).

+Potential contributors: You can use these software tools in your work, too!

 ## Browser: Firefox (and a few others)